silinternational/idp-in-a-box/terraform/040-id-broker/README.md

  - `subject_for_invite` - Email subject text for invite emails.
 Default: `Your new %s account`
  - `subject_for_mfa_rate_limit` - Email subject text for MFA rate limit emails.
 Default: `Too many 2-step verification attempts on your %s account`
  - `subject_for_password_changed` - Email subject text for password changed emails.
 Default: `Your %s account password has been changed`
+ - `subject_for_welcome` - Email subject text for welcome emails.
+Default: `Welcome to your new %s account`
  - `send_invite_emails` - Bool of whether or not to send invite emails.
 Default: `false`
  - `send_mfa_rate_limit_emails` - Bool of whether or not to send MFA rate limit emails.
 Default: `true`
  - `send_password_changed_emails` - Bool of whether or not to send password changed emails.
 Default: `true`